dhamma1991/milestone-project-4/README.md

 Along with designs for the visual layout of the app itself, within the wireframes directory you may find sketches of the schemas for the various models.
 ## 3. Features
 As previously mentioned in the [introduction](#1-introduction), LevelUp is a gamified productivity task manager app.
 The features included in the current release of the app are:

-1. An authentication system.
+### 3.1.
+Authentication System
 The user is able to create an account with a unique username.
 Within the app, the user is able to update their details and add a profile picture.
 There is functioning password reset functionality, so that a user who chooses to reset their password will get a password reset email sent to their inbox.

-2. A user profile system.
+### 3.2.
+User Profile System
 This profile system uses a one-to-one relationship with Django’s built in model User in order to add functionality that is required by LevelUp, in particular the hitpoints and experience system.

 Hitpoints range from 0 to 100.
 If users fail to complete tasks by the end of the day (currently 0:00 UTC), then the difficulty of the task determines how many hitpoints they will lose, with more difficult tasks causing the user to lose more hitpoints.
 If the user reaches 0 hitpoints, they will lose a level (with the exception of if they are level 1; level 0 or below do not exist on the app).
 Once a user gains a new level, any lost hitpoints will be regained.